tobek/laminae/notes.md

 ### Abstract Concepts

+- "It is your job to teach the gods proper morals." https://twitter.com/CurlOfGradient/status/1108326892053123075
 - "retinal" art, intended only to please the eye.
 Instead, Duchamp wanted to use art to serve the mind.
-- "you: human creativity is an glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316
+- "you: human creativity is an glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC
 - "Some sophists marvel at the dual nature of reality, that for every thing it either *is* or it *isn't*.
 Marvelous.
 Well then there are the real thinkers.
 They say that sometimes a thing *is* **and** it *isn't*.
 Or that all qualities have a spectrum, ranging from *isn't* all the way to *is*.
 Or there's a field, some strange topography, multi-dimensional spectra which don't start and end at *isn't* and *is* but go all sorts of other places instead.
 But they're all backwards.
 I'll tell you the nature of things.
 It's very simple.
 Are you listening? **It neither *is* nor *isn't*.**"
     - did i get this from "It no more is than it is not or it both is and is not or it neither is nor is not."
 (Eusebius, quoting Aristocles, quoting Timon describing Pyrrho's views, https://en.wikipedia.org/wiki/Pyrrho)
     - full passage: https://en.wikipedia.org/wiki/Pyrrhonism#Buddhism
 - breaking down all of these needs to be in there https://google.github.io/filament/Filament.md.html maybe LNP or NNC
 - formlessness vs EXTREMELY existent
 - is total absence of habit freedom? or is it its own kind of tyranny? funes el memorioso is relevant.
 CXX
 - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe
+LEP maybe, or else CNC or CGC
 - "water always finds a crack" - LND or LED
 - GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different
 - emergence